 I know, I know – I’m sounding like a noisy gong to you.

-Trying to get you to warm up to those scales, getting you to practice those same old songs, hoping your love would lap up on that old piano.
+Trying to get you to warm up to those scales, trying to get you practising those songs all over again, and somehow, hoping against all hopes that your love would finally lap up…

 I know you don’t want it — because I’m just like you.